 - Listen to hear if there’s any water running.
 This can be a simple check for audible drips.

-- Close curtains to block the sun.
+- During the warmest part of the day, close curtains to block the sun.
 You may want the curtains open for light while you’re home, but there’s no need to let energy escape while you’re away.

 - Ask an adult to adjust the thermostat.
 Conserve energy by using less heating or air conditioning while your family is away from home.

-- Close the refrigerator door after use.
-Leaving the door open allows cold air to escape, which causes the refrigerator to work harder to maintain its cold temperature.
+- Close the refrigerator door.
+Leaving the door open even briefly allows cold air to escape, which causes the refrigerator to work harder to maintain its cold temperature.